ecbc0/note-math/item.en/Minkowski-space.en.typ

 *Prop* light-like $v$ is not orthogonal to
 - time-like
-- light-like other than collinear with itself $k v$
+- light-like other than collinear with itself $k v$ #tag("metric-cannot-distinguish-colinear-light-like")

 _Proof_ (@ref-7, (@ref-9, p.13))
 #indent[